 clean and disinfect frequently touched objects and surfaces

-people who have symptoms of infection (new continuous cough and/or high temperature - however mild) and live alone should self-isolate by staying at home and not leaving their house for 7 days from when the symptoms started
+people who have symptoms of infection and live alone should self-isolate by staying at home and not leaving their house for 7 days from when the symptoms started

 stay at least 2 metres (about 3 steps) away from other people in the home whenever possible